Wednesday, July 15, 2020

 Director/Screenplay: Jim Jarmusch

 I got admit, I've been a little tepid about writing this Canon of Film entry.
-I have various reasons for that, mostly though I don't think of Jim Jarmusch's debut feature "Stranger Than Paradise" as much as I do with other Jarmusch films.
+I have various reasons for that, mostly though, I don't think of Jim Jarmusch's debut feature "Stranger Than Paradise" as much as I do with other Jarmusch films.

 I think this is why I have a harder time grasping "Stranger than Paradise", 'cause I'm so used now to the more refined and-eh, professional, filmmaker that he's become.
 It's the film that made his name, and probably has the longest list of accolades but honestly it takes a while for me to think of his films and get to "Stranger...".
 My favorite early film of his, was the movie he made after this, "Down By Law" which actually isn't that different a movie from "Stranger...", but it's the movie that most feels like transitions to where the rest of his career will end up.
-He's the ecclectic, strange, underground indy darling who pops up hear and there on the mainstream, for instance, I knew more then a few people who love his vampire romance "Only Lovers Left Alive", which I liked a lot.
-But I also think of "Night on Earth", "Coffee and Cigarettes", "Broken Flowers"; hell, I might argue that one of his most recent films "Paterson" with Adam Driver is possibly his best films.
+He's the ecclectic, strange, underground indy darling who pops up here and there in the mainstream, for instance, I knew more then a few people who love his vampire romance "Only Lovers Left Alive", which I liked a lot.
+But I also think of "Night on Earth", "Coffee and Cigarettes", "Broken Flowers"; hell, I might argue that one of his most recent films "Paterson" with Adam Driver is possibly his best film.

 And there isn't too much difference between them, strangely enough.
 They're all basically episodic slice of life films that examine the human condition through his patient, surreal, almost Ozu-esque zen-like lens, but those films are all more refined, if nothing else.
 "Stranger Than Paradise" outside of his first feature film, "Permanent Midnight" which partially got him kicked out of NYU for making, (Long story), this film is about as bare bones and unrefined Jarmusch, and for me, oddly, I don't think it works as well as the best of his later stuff.
 However, if you read the reviews at the time, you get a sense of wonder and astonishment from critics.
 They talk about how fresh and unique and comedic the film is, how they were caught offguard constantly by the story and how they felt like they had entered a new strange world of these characters, and I can see that.